Catacombs of Praetextatus

 Christ as the Good Shepherd, Catacombs of Praetextatus, second half of third century A.D.

-The complex of the Catacombs of Praetextatus catacombs of Rome is located on the left side of the via Appia in the modern-day Appio-Latino quarter of Rome.
+The complex of the Catacombs of Praetextatus is located on the left side of the via Appia in the modern-day Appio-Latino quarter of Rome.
 Its modern entrance is on the via Appia Pignatelli.
 It is named after either its founder or the person who donated the land for its construction.